Team DCA

 Ali has undergraduate degrees in Communication and Media Studies and International Studies.
 She lives on Gadigal land with her giant orange cat named Melon.

-As the Social Media Content Strategist at DCA, Veronica is responsible for creating and curating content across DCA’s social media platforms, ensuring that content is relevant, valuable and engaging for DCA’s members and audience.
+As the Social Media Content Strategist at DCA, Veronica (she/they) is responsible for creating and curating content across DCA’s social media platforms, ensuring that content is relevant, valuable and engaging for DCA’s members and audience.

 Veronica comes to DCA with a background working in health policy and planning, with a focus on HIV and other health issues facing lesbian, gay, bisexual, transgender and intersex (LGBTI) communities.
 Previously employed at ACON, Australia’s leading health promotion organisation specialising in HIV prevention, HIV support and LGBTI health, she specialised in strategic planning and evaluation, programs and systems planning and reporting, research support and coordination and held a policy portfolio focused on the inclusion of lesbian, bisexual and queer women in health policy frameworks.